R3alCl0ud/DiscLoader/README.md

 # DiscLoader
-Simple Discord API abstractions for Java.
-Created to replace the method daisy chaining confusion of other Java libraries for the Discord API.
+A High Level Java wrapper for the Discord API written in Created to replace the method daisy chaining confusion of other Java libraries for the Discord API.

 [Documentation](http://docs.discloader.io)